wkgcass/vproxy/doc/architecture.md

 #### FD

 FD is an abstraction for jdk channel or os fds.
 With the help of FDs, we can easily change the whole network stack without touching the upper level code.
-For example you can use (almost) all functionalities when you switch to the `F-Stack` fd implementation.
+For example you can use all functionalities when you switch to the `vfdposix` fd implementation.

 Also it makes it easy to write ARQ protocols based on UDP, and wrap them into `TCP-like` API, and plug into the vproxy system.
 For example you can use the KCP FDs impl just like using a normal TCP channel.

+#### FDSelector

+A wrapper for selector, epoll, kqueue etc. It encapsulates core functionality related to the low level API.
+Also provides a general `virtual` fd implementation, the upper level code don't have to care whether it's a real fd or virtual fd.

 #### SelectorEventLoop

-We first built the `SelectorEventLoop`.
 It provides a common callback handler wrapper for `Channel` events.
 Also the loop can handle time events, which is based on `selector.select(timeout)`.
 You may consider it in the same position as libae in redis.

 #### NetEventLoop

-Then we built `NetEventLoop` based on `SelectorEventLoop`, and provided a few wrappers for `SocketChannel`s, as you can see from the architecture figure.
+The `NetEventLoop` is based on `SelectorEventLoop`, and provided a few wrappers for `SocketChannel`s, as you can see from the architecture figure.
 This makes network related coding easy and simple.
 Also, vproxy provides a `RingBuffer` (in util package, used in almost every component), which can write and read at the same time.
 The network handling is simple: you write into output buffer, then the lib writes that data to channel; when reading is possible, the lib calls your readable callback and you can read data from the input buffer.

-We start to build the lb part after having these two event loops.
+We start to build the lb part after having these event loops.

 #### Proxy

 The `Proxy` can accept connections, dispatch the connections on different loops, create connections to some remote endpoints, and then proxy the network data.
-The accept eventloop, handle eventloop (for handling connections), which backend to use, are all configurable and can be changed when running.
+The acceptor eventloop, worker eventloop (for handling connections), which backend to use, are all configurable and can be changed when running.

 #### EventLoopWrapper